Rsge/learning-linux/chapter/01-intro.md

 **Linux®** is a registered trademark of Linus Torvalds.

-While the software used in a GNU/Linux distribution may be run on genuine certified Unix, the GNU/Linux distributions are said to be "only" like Unix.
+While the software used in a GNU/Linux distribution may be run on genuine certified Unix, the GNU/Linux distributions are said to be "only" *like* Unix.
 Certification from the trademark owner would cost money, and would be contrary to the nature of free software.

-### Android

-**Android®** is a trademark of Google LLC.

-Google's Android operating system is based on the Linux kernel, for smartphones and tablets, but it is not Unix-like.
-Linux makes up the core part of Android, but Google has not added all the typical software and libraries (see [Section: Linux distros aren’t just the kernel](#ensemble)) you’d find on a Linux distribution like Ubuntu. <!--Android does not include an X server (like Xorg), so--> You cannot run standard graphical GNU/Linux applications on Android.

 ### UNIX